anuhanovic/BIOF475Spring2018/Week9/Readme.md

-# Homework for Week 9 us to finish cleaning your semesert project data and upload it.
+# Homework for Week 9 us to finish cleaning your semester project data and upload it.